devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ## Creation Context
 This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [[@technicaluniversitycologneTechnicalUniversityCologne2019]](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
 In addition to this, the guide was written in collaboration with Capgemini Cologne [[@capgeminiCapgeminiHomePage2019]](https://www.capgemini.com/us-en/).
 Capgemini released a guide on building an application with Angular [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

+### Creation Process
+If your in interested in how this guide was created, how Wisgen was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/Fasust/flutter-guide/blob/master/Meta-Documentation.pdf).

 ## Structure
 The guide is designed to be read in order, from chapter 0 (this one) to chapter 5.
 Code examples throughout the chapters will mainly be taken from Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen), an example Flutter application that was specifically built for the purposes of this guide.
 If you want to search for any specific terms in the guide, you can use [this page](https://github.com/Fasust/flutter-guide/wiki/gfm-guide).
 It is all chapters of the guide combined into one page.
 There is going to be a few common symbols throughout the guide, this is what they stand for: